zendframework/zend-stratigility/doc/book/migration/to-v2.md

 - `MiddlewarePipe` now also implements `ServerMiddlewareInterface`, and allows piping either type of http-interop middleware.
 - `Next` now also implements `DelegateInterface`.
-- `Dispatch` is now capable of dispatching either http-interop middleware type.
+- `Dispatch` is now capable of dispatching either http-interop middleware type, in addition to legacy callable middleware.

 Additionally, `MiddlewarePipe` will now allow composing a *response prototype*;
 this is a PSR-7 `ResponseInterface` instance.
 If not set, the first time the